story51915

 He whistles.

-CP Predictable yet noble of you, empress.
+CP Predictable of you, empress.

 CP Did you have that one lined up? you practiced, didn't you?